inginerie-software-2023-2024/proiect-inginerie-software-emulair/README.md

 ### 🗺️ User Journey Map for the Current Project
 Access the current written user journey map here: [Current Written Journey Map](https://github.com/inginerie-software-2023-2024/proiect-inginerie-software-emulair/wiki/5.-User-Journey-Map).<br />
-Access the current illustrated user journey map here: [TODO: CREATE ILLUSTRATED JOURNEY MAP] [Current Illustrated Journey Map]().
+We do not have an illustrated journey map.

 ### 📜 Backlog for the Current Project
 Access the current backlog here: [Current Backlog](https://github.com/orgs/inginerie-software-2023-2024/projects/32/views/1?query=is%3Aopen+sort%3Aupdated-desc).